Skip to main content

 Slide-Out Hoods

-For the few designers and architects still thinking a glass visor is cool, it isn't.
+For the few designers and architects who still think a glass visor looks cool, it does not.
+A flat sheet of glass cannot vent properly and fails to cover the front burners.

 Custom Hood Inserts